Arm Fracture in Children

 - Arm and shoulder pain

-- Abnormal arm position
+- Abnormal arm position or shape

 - Weakness or numbness in your child's arm, hand, or fingers